ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 * Protocol: The protocol of http requests ( http|https )
 * Account name: is the name of your storage account
 * Account key: for get a key, click in key icon and copy one of keys available.

-See below.
+See below:

 ![Get key](https://content.screencast.com/users/ionixjunior/folders/XamarinFest/media/9f7879a9-f09c-4516-94db-cc836cd4f038/configure-keys.png)